-With over 9 years of experience I have published my scientific research in major peer-reviewed journals such as Science Advances, Science, Nature Ecology and Evolution, Journal of Neuroscience, Development, Scientific Reports, Cell Reports, Frontiers in Ecology & Evolution, Methods&Protocols, and Bioresource Technology; and reviewed papers for eLife, BMC Biology, PloS genetics, Biology, Cells, Molecules, and Insect Sciences.
+Scientific Contribution & Impact: With over 9 years of experience, I have published research in premier peer-reviewed journals, including - Science Advances, Science, Nature Ecology and Evolution, Communications Biology, Journal of Neuroscience, Development, Scientific Reports, iScience, Cell Reports, Frontiers in Ecology & Evolution, Methods & Protocols, Genomics, and Bioresource Technology.
+I am also an active contributor to the global research community, serving as a reviewer for eLife, BMC Biology, BMC Research Notes, Annals of the Entomological Society of America, PLoS Genetics, Journal of Insect Physiology, Biology, Cells, Molecules, and Insect Sciences.

 Undergraduate, graduate, and high-school students on projects spanning evo-devo, spatial transcriptomics, neurobiology, AI-driven image analysis, and experimental robotics.